mpnally/Terrifically-Simple-JSON/README.md

 Lines 2, 7, 9 and 10 violate rule 2—they introduce JSON names that are not properties of an entity in the data model.
 Line 9 violates rule 3—`bornIn` is a property (or relationship) name in the data model, not a value.

-Humans can easily see that this example is following different rules, because we understand the data model, and we can see that the mapping of the data model to the JSON is different from Terrifically Simple JSON's.
-Unfortunately, it is not easy to write a computer program to verify this.

 ## _id

 The use of the `_id` property is fundamental to Terrifically Simple JSON.
 Rule #1 of Terrifically Simple JSON is that every JSON object